noahsalvi/svelte-use-form/README.md

 **Features:**

-- Supports: Inputs, TextAreas, Selects, Radio Buttons, Checkboxes...
-- Uses single object to represent the state, instead of splitting it up (errors, values, controls...)
-- Requires no special binding on the Form Input Elements, only the name attribute
+- Minimalistic approach.
+Don't write more than necessary. 😘
+- No new components, bindings or callbacks required! ✅
-- OOTB validators and custom validator support
+- OOTB validators and custom validator support ✅
-- No requirement to use custom components
-- Works with dynamic inputs => Show / Hide Inputs at runtime.
+- Works with dynamic inputs => Show / Hide Inputs at runtime. ✅
+- Type inference [TS] ✅

 # Usage

-It's pretty self-explanatory, just check out the examples below 😉<br>
+It's pretty self-explanatory… check out the examples below 😉

 Just make sure to prefix the form with `$`, when accessing its state.

 **Minimal Example** [REPL](https://svelte.dev/repl/faf5a9ab763640ed830028c970421f72?version=3.35.0)